ephsmith/python-book/docs/02/02-setting-up-python.md

 ```

 1. Use `print` to display the result of (or value of) an expression.

+### Edit and Run an Existing Python Module
+1. In IDLE, use `FILE -> Open`
+2. From the file browser, right-click the file and choose `Open with IDLE`

+!!! danger
+    Double-clicking a Python file in the file browser will cause the module to be
+executed in the background.

 ### Learn Python with IDLE
 As you progress through the course, you will encounter many new